 › Groups of 20 can get permits on Saturday and Sunday only.
 Groups of 30 can get permits Monday through Friday only.
 To protect natural resources, no groups larger than 30 are allowed.

-› Weather, water flow conditions and scheduled water releases can restrict gorge floor access.
+› Weather, rain, water flow conditions and scheduled water releases can restrict gorge floor access.
+Call ahead before traveling.

 » Hunting Notice: